opensearch-project/data-prepper/docs/trace_analytics.md

 ### Processor

 We have two processor for the Trace Analytics feature,
-* *otel_trace_raw_prepper* -  This processor is responsible for converting the trace data in [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-proto/tree/master/opentelemetry/proto/trace/v1) to OpenSearch-friendly (JSON) docs.
-These OpenSearch-friendly docs have certain additional fields like duration which are not part of the original OpenTelemetry specification.
-These additional fields are to make the instant OpenSearch Dashboards dashboards user-friendly.
+* *otel_trace_raw* -  This is a processor that receives collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records sent from [otel-trace-source](../dataPrepper-plugins/otel-trace-source), does stateful processing on extracting and filling-in trace group related fields.
+* *otel_trace_group* -  This is a processor that fills in the missing trace group related fields in the collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the opensearch backend.
 * *service_map_stateful* -  This processor performs the required preprocessing on the trace data and build metadata to display the service-map OpenSearch Dashboards dashboards.